lijun99/isce2-install/README.md

 2. Install required packages

-       conda install -c conda-forge git cmake cython gdal h5py libgdal pytest numpy fftw scipy basemap pybind11 shapely
+       conda install -c conda-forge git cmake cython gdal h5py libgdal pytest numpy fftw scipy basemap pybind11 shapely pip install opencv-python

-The `opencv` package, required by `autoRIFT`, usually causes a long delay to the conda compatibility check.
-If you need to use `autoRIFT`, you may use pip to install opencv, such as `pip install opencv-python`.
+The `opencv` package, required by `autoRIFT` and some stack processing scripts, usually causes a long delay to the conda compatibility check.
+We recommend using pip method to install opencv.

 To compile/install mdx, you will also need

        conda install -c conda-forge openmotif openmotif-dev xorg-libx11 xorg-libxt xorg-libxmu xorg-libxft libiconv xorg-libxrender xorg-libxau xorg-libxdmcp

-You will also need C/C++/Fortran compilers.
+(**This step is only needed if you don't have access to a system installed compilers.**) You will also need C/C++/Fortran compilers.
 You may use the system provided GNU compilers, or use the ones that come with conda,

        conda install gcc_linux-64 gxx_linux-64 gfortran_linux-64